 Learning about the functionality of how a Sundew attracts its victims is a great place to start.
 Many people will have a vague idea of how the plant's mechanics works; however, the science behind this is much more enjoyable.
 The insect is lured onto the sticky 'platforms' via its scent of sweet nectar and bright colours.
 Once trapped in the mucilage, the digestive-acid located in the leaves' pads will begin its work in breaking down the victim's soft tissues, leaving nothing by its outer exoskeleton.
 The more the insect tries to escape, the more likely it is to become further trapped in the pads, thus providing a tasty meal for the plant.

-It's mandatory to provide a location that offers a few hours of morning or evening sunlight.
-Windowsills, semi-shaded conservatories or a porch is an ideal setting for the species.
-Areas that are too dark will result in yellowed lower leaves, slowed growth and a tendency to adopt crown rot - where the plant's base separates from its roots.
+It's mandatory to provide a location that offers at least a few hours of morning or evening sunlight.
+Windowsills, semi-shaded conservatories or a bright porch is an ideal setting for the species.
+Areas that are too dark will result in yellowed lower leaves, slowed growth and a tendency to adopt crown rot - a condition where the plant's base separates from the root system.

 This genus must sit in continual moist soil, with specimens left outside or near a window being monitored frequently.
 Under-watering symptoms include browned leaf-tips, stunted growth and rapidly declining foliage - be sure to place the pot around 1cm deep in water to counteract dehydration.
 Those situated in brighter areas will have their compost dry significantly quicker than others in cool, darker settings.
 Over-watering symptoms include a rotten crown, mouldy soil and yellow or brown lower leaves.
 Take the specimen out of its pot and inspect its root health; if you feel that root rot has taken over, be sure to visit this link!

 Create a humidity tray to provide a moist and stable environment.
 If the surrounding saturation is too low or the heat too high, its foliage may start to brown over and curl at the tip, especially in strong light.